Paras-y/strength-analysis/README.md

 o	Decision Trees
 o	Random Forests
 •	Metric - Since the target variable is a continuous variable, regression evaluation metric RMSE (Root Mean Squared Error) and R2 Score (Coefficient of Determination) have been used.

+CONCLUSION:
+Analysed the Compressive Strength and used Machine Learning to Predict the Compressive Strength of Concrete.
+We have used Linear Regression and its variations, Decision Trees and Random Forests to make predictions and compared their performance.
+Random Forest Regressor has the lowest RMSE and is a good choice for this problem.
+Also, we can further improve the performance of the algorithm by tuning the hyperparameters by performing a grid search or random search.